buu342/N64-UNFLoader/README.md

     Unimplemented!
     Checks how many bytes are in the USB buffer.
     Only tells you the bytes left on a per command basis!
-    @return The number of bytes left to read
+    @return The number of bytes of incoming data, or 0
 ==============================*/
 int usb_poll();